Vxictorr/economics-games/README.md

 # economics-games
-I few minigames about economics
+A few minigames about economics